All teachers working in NSW need to hold NESA Accreditation. How do I achieve it? What is the cost? How do I maintain it?

-Teachers need to complete a total of 100 hours professional development which includes a minimum of 50 hours of NESA Registered training to maintain NESA Accreditation and the remaining 50 hours can be made up of NESA Registered training or Teacher Identified training which are things like professional reading, collegial conversations, courses, reflection activities and research.
-Depending on your initial accreditation date, you may have to complete only 20 hours of NESA registered training which is the case for myself.
+Teachers need to complete a total of 100 hours professional development which includes a minimum of 50 hours of NESA Accredited training to maintain NESA Accreditation and the remaining 50 hours can be made up of NESA Accredited training or Elective training which are things like professional reading, collegial conversations, courses, reflection activities and research.
+Depending on your initial accreditation date, you may have to complete only 20 hours of NESA accredited training which is the case for myself.
 It is probably best to call NESA on +61 2 9367 8111 to find out what the circumstances are for you individually.
-Personally I have completed more than the 20 hours as there are many courses which I have enjoyed doing and there are so many more RTO’s offering courses that are NESA Registered now, compared with only a couple of years ago.
-Your dashboard will give you a breakdown of how many registered hours and how many teacher identified hours you have completed, as you can see below on my dashboard.
+Personally I have completed more than the 20 hours as there are many courses which I have enjoyed doing.
+Your dashboard will give you a breakdown of how many accredited hours and how many elective hours you have completed, as you can see below on my dashboard.

 In addition to professional development courses, teachers can complete their own research, attend forums, conduct training, observe a teaching colleague’s practice, do professional reading, complete a reflection activity such as reflecting on own practice and teaching strategies, or prepare professional development material.
-Hell, I think I can even log the writing of this article as part of my teacher identified hours! ; )
+Hey, I think I can even log the writing of this article as part of my elective hours! ; )

 Can I apply for an Extension?

 Currently, NESA is providing extensions to complete maintenance of accreditation or proficient teacher requirements.

 Automatic extensions have been applied until 4 March 2022 IF you are:

 - overdue, or due in Term 3 or 4, 2021

 - an early childhood teacher whose maintenance of accreditation was due 17 July 2021.